MusicScience37/cpp-stat-bench/doc/sphinx/src/how_to_build_in_repository.md

-# How to Build in the Repository
+# Build in the Repository

 To build this repository,
 you will require following dependencies: